 The Monte Carlo Rally started.
 It ended on 23rd January with Paddy Hopkirk and his co-driver Henry Liddon causing sensation when he piloted a Mini Cooper S, (Car No. 37, registration 33 EJB) to victory against the toughest competition from Ford and Saab.

-Mini driver Patrick (Paddy) Hopkirk, and his navigator, Henry Liddon, piloted a Mini Cooper S, (Car No. 37, registration 33 EJB) to victory 1964 Monte Carlo Rally.
+Mini driver Patrick (Paddy) Hopkirk, and his navigator, Henry Liddon, piloted a Mini Cooper S, (Car No. 37, registration 33 EJB) to victory at the 1964 Monte Carlo Rally.
 Hopkirk crossed the finish line just 17 seconds behind Bo Ljungfeldt in the far more powerful V8-powered Ford Falcon.
 The handicap formula at the time, designed to even out the weight and power differences between the various cars, meant the classic Mini actually led the way in the overall standings.
 Hopkirk defended his advantage in the sprint through the streets of Monte Carlo that rounded off the rally.
 Such was his fame after this win that he was invited on Britain's most watched television programme, Sunday Night at the Palladium, and he got to meet the Beatles.

 The Mini Marcos made its racing debut at a rain soaked Castle Combe race track.
 Driven by Geoff Mabbs, it lapped all but one car to win the BRSCC race by 81 seconds at an average of 76 mph.